John R. Schindler

 So here's the list.

-I especially like the one about common sense at number eight:
+We especially like the one about common sense at number eight:

 1- Intelligence analysts without deep knowledge of the target (language, culture, history) are usually worse than useless.